dexX7/mastercoin-tools/README.md

 * [/bitcoin/tree/0.9.1-addrindex-extended](https://github.com/dexX7/bitcoin/tree/0.9.1-addrindex-extended)
 * [/bitcoin/tree/master-addrindex-extended](https://github.com/dexX7/bitcoin/tree/master-addrindex-extended)

-Build instructions can be found in [/doc#building](https://github.com/dexX7/bitcoin/tree/0.9.1-addrindex-extended/doc#building).
-Once bitcoind or bitcoind and Bitcoin-Qt were build, the client you may use at the moment could be replaced, if this is wanted.
-Bitcoin Core needs to be started with the enabled address and transaction index as well as with an enabled RPC interface.
+Build instructions can be found in [/bitcoin/../doc#building](https://github.com/dexX7/bitcoin/tree/0.9.1-addrindex-extended/doc#building).
+Once Bitcoin-Qt or bitcoind were build, your current client may be replaced, if this is wanted.
+Bitcoin Core then needs to be started with the enabled address and transaction index as well as with an enabled RPC interface.

 The bitcoin.conf could look like this:

 ```
 server=1